MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 5. Open Windows PowerShell on the server after you connect.

-6. To verify name resolution of the private endpoint, enter the following command in the terminal window: nslookup server-name.database.windows.net.
-Replace **sqlserver-name** with the name of the SQL server you created in the previous steps.
+6. To verify name resolution of the private endpoint, enter the following command in the terminal window:

+   nslookup server-name.database.windows.net

+>**Note**: Replace **sqlserver-name** with the name of the SQL server you created in the previous steps.
 For example, enter **nslookup az-sql-srv1a.database.windows.net** You’ll receive a message similar to the one shown below:

    ````